MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-adoption-roadmap-mentoring-and-user-enablement.md

 ## Next steps

-In the [next article in this series](powerbi-adoption-roadmap-community-of-practice.md), learn more about the community of practice.
+In the [next article](powerbi-adoption-roadmap-community-of-practice.md) in the Power BI adoption roadmap series, learn more about the community of practice.